 - Salaries - applications with over 50% of the grant budget dedicated to salaries are rarely successful

 - Marketing campaigns and associated printing costs - applications with over 50% of the grant budget dedicated to marketing are rarely successful

 Can I apply to both Catalyst grants simultaneously for the same project?

 Our two grants are distinct, and it is unlikely that a single project would fulfil the criteria for both.
 You are welcome to apply for two separate projects that strongly meet the individual grant criteria, however, we are unlikely to fund you for both projects in a single round.

 Can I get a copy of my application?

 We use an online system which allows you to view your submitted applications.
 We also recommend that you keep a saved copy of your practice form for your own records.

 How likely is my project to receive funding?

-Step 1: Firstly, a shortlisting panel reviews all applications and marks them against the criteria.
-The shortlisting panel discusses all applications and makes initial recommendations.
-The shortlisting panel is comprised of RSA staff.
+- A shortlisting panel made up of RSA staff reviews all applications and marks them against the criteria.
+The shortlisting panel discusses applications and makes initial recommendations.

 I would like to give feedback, report a problem or make a complaint about the Catalyst Process.
 How do I do this?